gogetdane/gogetdane.github.io/_posts/2023-02-24-changing-ec2-terminals-for-all-users.markdown

 echo 'PROMPT_COMMAND="PS1=\"\[\e]0;\u@\h: \w\a\]${debian_chroot:+($debian_chroot)}\[\033[01;32m\]\u@\H\[\033[00m\]:\[\033[01;34m\]\w\[\033[00m\]\$\""' | tee -a /etc/bash.bashrc
 ```

-That's it!
+:beers: That's it, get yourself a beer!
 Now, you can start a new terminal and you'll see a prompt like this:

 ```bash
 # Production server